40 Wall Street: Resnick operation and further issues

 At a second auction in November 1989, Burton Resnick of Jack Resnick & Sons paid $77,000,100 for the leasehold, beating Citicorp's bid by $100.
 By then, demand for real estate in Lower Manhattan had declined in the aftermath of Black Monday in 1987.
 Resnick's lawyer, Howard J. Rubenstein, said his client planned to spend $30 million to $40 million renovating 40 Wall Street, although real-estate experts said the building needed closer to $50 million in renovations.
-Resnick decided the next year to spend $50 million on upgrades.
+Resnick decided in 1990 to spend $50 million on upgrades.
 The renovation would have included fire, electrical, and mechanical system replacement; renovation of the lobby; restoration of the facade and windows; and replacement of the elevators.
 The Resnicks were only able to upgrade the windows; they defaulted on their mortgage in 1991, and Citicorp took over the leasehold.
-Citicorp canceled financing for the renovation that year, citing concerns that the tenants might move out, including Manufacturers Hanover, which moved from the lower stories in 1992.
+Citicorp canceled financing for the renovation that year, citing concerns that tenants, including Manufacturers Hanover, which had moved from the lower stories of the building in 1982, might move out.

 By the early 1990s, 40 Wall Street was 80 percent vacant.
-The building's maintenance had declined to the point that many tenants reported waiting 20 minutes for an elevator, and many interior spaces had been stripped to the steel frame.
-Homeless people were squatting in vacant floors because the building had so little security.
+The building's maintenance had declined to the point that tenants reported that they frequently waited 20 minutes for an elevator, and many interior spaces had been stripped to the steel frame.
+Homeless people were squatting in vacant floors because the building had limited security.
 The building was also seen as outdated, since it had no freight elevator, the upper stories were too small, and the office floors had large numbers of structural columns.
-In 1992, the Hinneberg siblings transferred their 80 percent ownership stake to 40 Wall Street Ltd., while Bismarck and Grumme-Douglas conveyed their combined 20 percent stake to Scandic Wall Ltd. The same year, Citicorp prepared to sell 40 Wall Street again; the asking price was reportedly as low as $10 million.
+In 1992, Citicorp prepared to sell 40 Wall Street again; the asking price was reportedly as low as $10 million.
 The building's valuation had declined from $123 million in 1990 to $75 million in 1993.
-If 40 Wall Street were not sold and renovated before the end of 1992, the owners could exercise a clause to evict the leaseholder.
+If 40 Wall Street's lease were not sold and renovated before the end of 1992, the owners were entitled to exercise a clause to evict the leaseholder.

-American International Group attempted to acquire Citicorp's stake in the building for $6.5 million, but the negotiations failed in November 1992, in what Crain's New York magazine described as "collapse of downtown real estate".
+American International Group attempted to acquire Citicorp's stake in the building for $6.5 million, but the negotiations failed in November 1992, in what Crain's New York magazine described as a "collapse of downtown real estate".
 Citicorp auctioned off the building in May 1993; the bank wrote down the building's value to zero.
 Hong Kong firm Glorious Sun considered buying the building but ultimately decided against it.
 Another group from Hong Kong, the consortium Kinson Properties, agreed to lease the property, paying $8 million.
-Kinson planned to renovate the building for $60 million, including the lobby for $4 million and electrical and mechanical systems for $5-7 million.
+Kinson planned to renovate the building for $60 million, including the lobby for $4 million and electrical and mechanical systems for $5–7 million.
 By the time Kinson sold the leasehold in 1995, little had been done to improve the property.